OnlineRBACFixing/cybersecurity2019/README.md

 # Experimental Results: Planning

-Here we evaluate the quality of the maintenance plan generated with our algorithms.
-The quality of plans (shortness) is compared with two baselines: **rewrite** which erases the input RBAC state to build from scratch the target state; **diff** which adjusts the differences between target and input states.
+Here we evaluate the quality of the maintenance plans (shortness) generated with our algorithms.
+We compared our results with two baselines: **rewrite** which erases the input RBAC state to build from scratch the target state; **diff** which adjusts the differences between target and input states.

 **SmallComp**.
 Average and best number of actions (y axis) as a function of the balance beta (x axis) for multiple pseudo-randomly generated violations: